|Program Sponsor:||CSU International Programs|

-Cost: Students pay the same tuition for IP Denmark as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for Denmark: Child Development & Diversity at DIS as the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

-Students in the Child Development and Diversity program at DIS will enrich and develop critical thinking skills through investigating and reflecting on current issues in child development and education.
-The program gives students an opportunity to delve into a cross-cultural approach to childhood and adolescence and reflect on the unique Nordic pedagogy of “the good childhood”.
+Students in the Child Development and Diversity program at DIS will develop critical thinking skills through investigating and reflecting on current issues in child development and education.
+The program provides students an opportunity to delve into a cross-cultural approach to childhood and adolescence and reflect on the unique Nordic pedagogy of “the good childhood.”

 Students also choose elective courses from a wide variety of subjects including sustainability, psychology, sociology, gender and sexuality studies, humanities, etc. CSU students are required to study the Danish language both fall and spring semesters.
 For more information about the academic program, students may refer to the CSU IP Academic Bulletin for the previous year.
 Note that course offerings are subject to change and may not be offered during the year of intended study.
 For more information on the Child Development and Diversity program, visit the DIS website: http://disabroad.org/copenhagen/programs/child-development-and-diversity/